mertyildiran/Plexus/README.md

 Because of this implementation of the Plexus network relies on the complex data structures and [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) of Python programming language and because [CPython](https://en.wikipedia.org/wiki/CPython) (the most common implementation of Python) has a headache called [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), it is currently impossible to gain the advantage of multi-core processing.
 But I'm planning to implement a workaround in the future for this specific limitation.

-#### Sensory and Cognitive Neurons
+#### Sensory and Motor Neurons

-Input Layer in classical neural networks renamed as **Sensory Neurons** in Plexus networks, and Target/Output Layer renamed as **Cognitive Neurons**.
+Input Layer in classical neural networks renamed as **Sensory Neurons** in Plexus networks, and Target/Output Layer renamed as **Motor Neurons**.
 This naming convention is necessary cause the built of the relevance of artificial neural networks with biological neural networks and Neuroscience.

-The difference of sensory neurons from the interneurons (that neither sensory nor cognitive ones) is, they do not actually fire.
+The difference of sensory neurons from the cognitive neurons (that neither sensory nor motor ones) is, they do not actually fire.
 They just stand still for the data load.
 As you can guess they do not have any subscriptions to the other neurons (literally no subscriptions).
-But they can be subscribed by the other neurons, including cognitive ones.
+But they can be subscribed by the other neurons, including motor ones.
 They do not learn, they do not consume any CPU resources.
 They just stored in the memory.
 You can assign an image, a frame of a video, or a chunk of an audio to a group of sensory neurons.
 For example you can prepare the network for the assignment of a 64x64 RGB image like:

 ```Shell
 >>> net.pick_sensory_neurons(12288)